jheidecker/lemmony/README.md

 ## What it does

-1. Get a list of all communities/magazines in the lemmyverse that have > 0 posts
+1. Get a list of all communities/magazines in the Lemmyverse that have > 0 posts
-2. Logs in to local instance
+2. Login to local instance as a specified user
 2. "Makes known" (see above) any communities or magazines fetched above that have never been known on your local instance
-3. Subscribes a user (follows) to all known communities on your local instance that are "Unsubscribed" or, re-subscribes if "Pending."
+3. Subscribes a user (follows) to all known communities on your local instance that are shown as "Unsubscribed" or, re-subscribes if the status is "Pending."

 ## Usage

 The script requires an account to login to the instance.
-It is reccomended you create a "bot" user that is not used for interactive logins.
+It is recommended you create a "bot" user that is not used for interactive logins.

 This will probably fail if the instance does not have a valid SSL certificate.